 About Peaches That are Yellow

 There are over 4,000 peach and nectarine varieties with new ones constantly being bred.
 Of course, not all of these cultivars are available on the market.
-Unlike apple varieties, most peaches look similar to the average person, so no one variety has dominated the market, which allows peach tree breeders to continue to come up with new improved varieties.
+Unlike apple varieties, most peaches look similar to the average person, so no singular variety has dominated the market, which allows peach tree breeders to continue to come up with new improved varieties.

 Perhaps the biggest choice a prospective grower must make is whether to grow clingstone, freestone, or semi-clingstone fruit.
 Clingstone yellow peach cultivars are those whose flesh adheres to the pit.
-They often have fibrous, firm flesh and are usually the early-season yellow peach varieties.
+They often have fibrous, firm flesh and are usually the early-season, yellow peach varieties.

 Freestone refers to peaches where the flesh easily separates from the pit when the fruit is cut in half.
 People that want to eat peaches fresh out of hand often prefer freestone yellow peaches.